systemd.service(5) — Linux manual page

 expected that the service sends a "READY=1" notification

-message via sd_notify(3) or an equivalent call when it
+message via sd_notify(3) or an equivalent call when it has

-starting follow-up units after this notification message
+follow-up units after this notification message has been

-or set to none, it will be forcibly set to main.
+none, it will be forcibly set to main.

 If the service supports reloading, and uses a signal to